Romans Part One: Dive

-Firstly I want to start with the incredible verses found in Romans that you can build your life upon, some of my favourites are:
+Firstly, here are some incredible verses found in Romans that you can build your life upon…

-Romans is written by Paul who is an incredible writer, a genius at conveying the truth of the gospel and what we are to believe.
-This incredible book that has impacted so many people including John Wesley and Karl Barth, sets up our lives on a solid foundation of sound doctrine.
-What do I mean by sound doctrine, I mean having a solid foundation of what you believe to be the truth, based and set in the Word of God.
+Romans is written by Paul, an incredible writer, a genius at conveying the truth of the gospel and what we are to believe.
+This incredible book, that has impacted so many people including John Wesley and Karl Barth, sets up our lives on a solid foundation of sound doctrine.
+What do I mean by sound doctrine?
+I mean having a solid foundation of what you believe to be the truth, based and set in the Word of God.

 The first key overarching theme that we want to look at in Romans is Paul’s heart for unity in the Church.
-The Church at Rome is right under the Emperor's nose and he wants this church to make a good impression on the Emperor, how goes the Church in Rome, goes all the churches in Asia minor.
-Paul in this letter is the great equaliser.
-Paul wants them to be of one mind, one body working together for the sake of the gospel message of Jesus Christ.
-He wants them to know the truths on which they all stand united in Christ Jesus.
-No divisions amongst them.
+The church at Rome is right under the Emperor's nose and Paul wants it to make a good impression on the Emperor, because how goes the church in Rome, goes all the churches in Asia minor.
+In this letter, Paul is the great equaliser.
+He wants the people to be of one mind, one body working together for the sake of the gospel message of Jesus Christ.
+He wants them to know the truths on which they all stand united in Christ Jesus–no divisions amongst them.

-But, of course, in that day as it still is today, human nature is swayed towards division.
-One way of reading this letter is that Paul is addressing the two factions in the church of Rome, those who were Christians from a Jewish background and those who were Christians from a gentile, pagan background.
+But, of course, in that day as it still is today, human nature swayed toward division.
+One way of reading this letter is that Paul is addressing the two factions in the church of Rome: those who were Christians with a Jewish background and those who were Christians with a Gentile, pagan background.
 Both had had a time running the church and now they were both back together and they weren’t sure who should be in charge.
-So, Paul, the great equaliser points out both sides faults and shows how they are all equal in Christ.
-I love this, unity comes when we all realise that we have all sinned and all need Jesus to save us.
-We all start the same and we all get fixed the same, by belief in Jesus Christ.
+So Paul, the great equaliser, points out both sides’ faults and shows how they are all equal in Christ.
+I love this; unity comes when we all realise that we have all sinned and all need Jesus to save us.
+We all start the same and we all get fixed the same: by belief in Jesus Christ.

 Not one of us has the right to think we are better than anyone else.
 There are no classes or ranks in Christianity, we are all under Jesus–one!
 Today we see so much division between denominations, it breaks my heart.
-Maybe today we could have the cry of Paul that we would be all be united under Christ Jesus and live life speaking well of one another and encouraging one another as we spread the gospel message of Jesus.
-So as you read Romans see how Paul is bringing everything under Christ in the Church.
-Highlight key terms like one body, see how he speaks to the two different factions and unites them together.
+Maybe today, we could have the cry of Paul that we would be all be united under Christ Jesus and live life speaking well of one another and encouraging one another as we spread the gospel message of Jesus.
+So as you read Romans, see how Paul is bringing everything under Christ in the Church.
+Highlight key terms like ‘one body’ and see how he speaks to the two different factions and unites them together.

-You are going to love the book of Romans, it is one of the foundational books of the New Testament.
+You are going to love the Book of Romans, it is one of the foundational books of the New Testament.
 This is the building block on which the Church is built, the foundational doctrine upon which we stand.
-So jump in with both feet, imagine yourself building the foundations of your Christian life: you are more than a conqueror in Christ Jesus, we have the righteousness of Christ given to us, we are all made right freely by his grace through Jesus Christ, we are alive in Christ and dead to sin, we are instruments of his righteousness.
-Happy adventuring through this incredible book, see you next week guys!
+So jump in with both feet, imagine yourself building the foundations of your Christian life.
+You are more than a conqueror in Christ Jesus, we have the righteousness of Christ given to us, we are all made right freely by His grace through Jesus Christ, we are alive in Christ and dead to sin, we are instruments of His righteousness.
+Happy adventuring through this incredible book!